GeorgiyBeloklokov/presentation/README.md

 ### This presentation was created with Reveal.js for RSschool.
-Author Georgiy Beloklokov.
 The theme of presentation is css grid system.

 Deploy : https://georgiybeloklokov.github.io/presentation/